-Groundwork London and Groundwork South are administering Community Training Grants in the Dorset LEP (Local Enterprise Partnership), funded by the Education and Skills Funding Agency and the European Social Fund.
-We are also administering ESFA Training Grants in North and East London, Swindon and Wiltshire and Thames Valley.
+Groundwork London are administering Community Training Grants in the London North and East areas of the LEAP (London Economic and Action Partnership) funded by the Education and Skills Funding Agency and the European Social Fund.
+We are also administering Training Grants in London North and East, Swindon and Wiltshire and Thames Valley Berkshire.

 About ESFA Community Training Grants

 This is a rolling programme, so you can apply at any time.
-The deadline for your application to be considered in our next round of decision meetings has been extended by two weeks and is now 9am, 26th October 2020.
-If you submit your application by 9am, 19th October 2020, we will be able to give you feedback on how your application could be strengthened, giving you time to update and resubmit prior to the deadline.
+The deadline for your application to be considered in our next round of decision making is 9am, Monday 22nd March 2021.
+If you submit your application by 9am, 15th March 2021, we will be able to give you feedback on how your application could be strengthened, giving you time to update and resubmit prior to the deadline.

-We regularly offer applicant workshops which are an opportunity to learn more about the programme and ask us questions, if you would like to attend one, please contact firstname.lastname@example.org.
+We regularly offer applicant workshops which are an opportunity to learn more about the programme and ask us questions.
+Use the link below to sign up to our next available session.

 Please note we are expecting competition to increase as the programme continues, so we recommend applying as soon as possible.